ripple/wcg-ripple-giveaway/README.md

+## Setup ##
+You must be on a Unix-like system since at least one dependency, kgio, can't run on windows.
+You must have Ruby version >= v2.0 with rubygems.

+Run the following commands from the repo top directory:
+1. gem install bundle
+2. bundle install
+3. rails server

 ## Running the claimer on all users

 A task will properly build and calculate new claims by calling `create_pending_claims`, `set_rate_for_claims`, `submit_pending_claims`.